 We do not collect any information about forum users except their email address and username, therefore Internet users posting in the forum or commenting on the blog should not be considered healthcare professionals.

 We remind you that any message or comment to our forum or blog can be read, used, reproduced and cited by all.
 You do not have the option to delete your forum messages or blog comments.
 However, under exceptional circumstances, you can contact the moderators to see if it may be possible to do so.
 Contact them by emailing us at [email protected] or calling our office at 415-392-3200.

 Proper manners are as important online as they are offline.

 Netiquette is a term derived from the words “Internet Etiquette” or “Network Etiquette” which describes the use of proper manners and behavior online.
-Internet Etiquette should be used in all areas of electronic means including email, chatting, blogging, forums, message boards, and so on.
+Internet Etiquette should be used in all areas of communication via electronic means.

 - Search the other posts to see if your topic is already covered.

 - Use a meaningful title for your thread.